postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Publishing Workspaces

-Postman enables you to [publish your collection]() and make it availabe to anyone with the published link to access its documentation.
+Postman enables you to [publish your collection](/docs/postman/api_documentation/intro_to_api_documentation){:target="_blank"} and make it availabe to anyone with the published link.

-To publish a Workspace collection, go to the Workspaces dashboard and click a personal or team Workspace.
+To publish a Workspace collection, go to the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"} and click a personal or team Workspace.

 In the Collections view, click the ***Ellipsis (...)*** and select "Publish".